← Back to 史記

 12

 Fan Sui was thus granted an audience in the detached palace, feigning ignorance of the Yong Alley and entering it.
 The king arrived, but the eunuch was angry and drove Fan Sui away, saying: 'The king arrives!'
-Fan Sui deliberately said: 'the state of Qin how get king?
-The state of Qin alone has Taihou, Rang Hou.'
+Fan Sui deliberately provoked them: "How can Qin be said to have a king?
+It has only the Queen Mother and Lord Rang."
 He wished to provoke King Zhao to anger.
 King Zhao arrived and heard Fan Sui disputing with the eunuch.
 He prolonged the welcome and apologized: 'I should have received your command in person long ago, but urgent matters with Yiqu intervened.
-I begged the Queen Mother morning and evening; Now that Yiqu matters are resolved, I can finally receive your command.'
+I begged the Queen Mother morning and evening; Now that Yiqu matters are resolved, I can finally receive your command.
 Secretly I pity my insensitivity.
 I respectfully observe the rites between host and guest.'
 Fan Sui declined with modesty.
-Those ministers who observed Fan Sui's audience that day all changed color and countenance in shock.
+Every minister who witnessed Fan Sui's audience that day blanched and lost composure.

 13